-The trustees are grateful to all those who have volunteered (9 volunteers, 5 of whom are trustees) to work with the Charity and promote the Charity's goals throughout the year.
+The trustees are grateful to Dr Hailu Hagos Ghebre for his services as a Volunteer Coordinator and all those who have volunteered (9 volunteers, 5 of whom are trustees) to work with the Charity and promote the Charity's goals throughout the year.
 Volunteers are committed people who share the aims and values of the Charity and have skills and experience to assist it with its work.
+The Charity was able to recruit Dr Hailu Hagos Ghebre as a Volunteer Coordinator on 6 June 2022, for 10 months, from a grant received from the National Lottery/ Awards for All as part of our Refugee Connexion project.

-At end of 2021 there were 10 volunteers, including 5 trustees.
+At end of 2022 there were 10 volunteers, including 5 trustees.